jonathanagustin/claude-code-on-the-web/experiments/24-docker-runtime-exploration/README.md

 ### Summary

-Experiment 24 confirms that the LD_PRELOAD approach from previous sessions **successfully bypasses the cap_last_cap limitation**.
-Pods now progress to a new error: session keyring creation.

-This represents real progress in overcoming gVisor's /proc/sys limitations.
-The runc --no-new-keyring flag offers a potential path forward for the next layer of blockers.
+**Experiment 24 achieved TWO major breakthroughs:**

+1. **LD_PRELOAD** successfully bypasses cap_last_cap limitation (Layer 1)
+2. **NoNewKeyring = true** successfully bypasses session keyring limitation (Layer 2)

+**Result:** Pods now progress significantly further in the container creation process.
+The new blocker is image pulling from registry.k8s.io, which appears to be a network/registry access issue rather than a fundamental gVisor limitation.

+This represents **substantial progress** in overcoming gVisor's limitations for pod execution.
+We've solved two critical runc init blockers that were preventing container creation.